Sagargupta16/portfolio-react/README.md

 ## :pencil: About The Project

-Personal Portfolio - A dynamic and interactive React application showcasing my skills, projects, and professional journey.
-This platform serves as a comprehensive hub of information, providing insights into my background, achievements, and expertise.
+Personal Portfolio - A dynamic and interactive React application showcasing my professional journey as a DevOps & Cloud Engineer at Amazon Web Services.
+This platform serves as a comprehensive hub featuring my AWS expertise, infrastructure automation projects, and technical achievements.
+Built with a modern JSON-based data architecture for easy maintenance and updates.

 ---

 ## :cloud: Overview

-This is a React Application.
-The primary objective of this project is to present a visually appealing and user-friendly interface that highlights my accomplishments and abilities to potential clients, collaborators, and employers.
-By encapsulating my experiences and talents in one central location, this portfolio aims to leave a lasting impression and demonstrate my commitment to excellence in the field.
+This React application presents my professional experience at AWS Professional Services, specializing in DevOps Infrastructure Automation and Cloud solutions.
+The portfolio demonstrates my expertise with Terraform, AWS services, and modern development practices.
+With a centralized JSON data management system, the portfolio is designed for easy content updates while maintaining a visually appealing and user-friendly interface.

 ---